French submarine Monge (Q144): French Navy

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 Monge and Pégase departed Toulon on 11 June and patrolled in the Mediterranean Sea south and southeast of Malta until 20 June 1940 to search for and attack Italian convoys making the passage between Italy and Tripolitania.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy which went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.